xkrystiandutka/MichaelDawson/README.md

 - Using compound conditions
 - Guess my number game?
 Program

-## Chapter 4 for loops, character strings and tuples.
+## Chapter 4 For loops, character strings and tuples.
 Playing shuffle letters.
 - Counting with the help of for loops
 - Applying functions and sequence operators to character strings
 - Chain indexing